 All the children are entitled to receive an education that will develop them to their full potential.
 For some, this requires the provision of additional support in school.

 Children with learning difficulties are supported in line with the requirements of the National Code of Practice for Special Educational Needs.
 Concerns expressed by parents or staff are addressed and appropriate action taken.

 Needs may be met using staff and resources available in school or, if needs demand, the school works closely with the full range of outside agencies.
 These agencies may include the Inclusion and Disability Support Service, Social Services and the local Children's Centre.

-Throughout this process, where appropriate, the child's views are sought, parents are informed, consulted and involved as their input is valued.
+Throughout this process, the child's views are sought, parents are informed, consulted and involved as their input is valued.
 Parents are invited to discuss their child's progress and any matters of concern to them.
 Such discussion may take place formally or informally depending on the level of need.

 To see how we compare to other schools, please click here